 Muscle relaxers do not work on trigger points.

-The pain of trigger points has been compared to angina and shingles, but traditional pain killers offer no relief.
+The pain of trigger points has been compared to angina and shingles, but traditional pain killers offer little relief.

 About 70% of the mapped trigger point locations overlay the meridians used in traditional Chinese medicine, Shiatsu and acupressure.